neopragma/sociabletests/i2-java-walkthrough.md

 ![readLines() after refactoring](images/i2/i2-java-readlines-after.png)

 The question becomes, "What can we mock or stub?"
+We want ```Stream<String> lines``` to be loaded from the file in production and from an array or list of fake input records for testing.
+We'd like to identify a small part of this code that we could stub without having to rip apart the chain of Stream method calls, as that structure is idiomatic Java.